gwdg/ssgoe2017/README.md

 # Further Reading

 This is a list with material for further study.
-The

 ## Reproducible Science